 Drill Files Generation

-Merge PTH and NPTH Holes into one file, but it’s not required.
-We’ll automatically detect and merge these if you forget.
+Merge PTH and NPTH Holes into one fileis suggested, but not required.

 Drill File and you should see a message in the bottom text window indicating that new files were created

 Verify the Files